PLAYWRIGHT

 Theatrical Commitments:

-The Very Useful Theatre Company, Newmarket International Festival of One Act Plays (Son of a Temperance), September 2025.
+The Very Useful Theatre Company, Newmarket International Festival of One Act Plays (Son of a Temperance).
+Playwright.
+September 2025 in Newmarket, Ontario.

-Huronia Players - Performing arts groups in Midland, Ontario (Deathtrap).
-Mentorship opportunity as a set designer/builder in 2024.
+Huronia Players, (Deathtrap).
+Mentorship opportunity as a set designer/builder in 2024, Midland, Ontario.

-Theatre by the Bay in Barrie, Ontario (The Last Stand).
-Workshopped in 2018.
+Theatre by the Bay, (The Last Stand).
+Workshopped in 2018 in Barrie, Ontario.

-Kempenfelt Community Players in Barrie, Ontario (Guys & Dolls).
-Performer in 2007.
+Kempenfelt Community Players, (Guys & Dolls).
+Performer in 2007 in Barrie, Ontario.

-The South Simcoe Theatre in Cookstown, Ontario (Anne of Green Gables/Man of La Mancha).
-Performer in 2006/2008 respectively.
+The South Simcoe Theatre, (Anne of Green Gables/Man of La Mancha).
+Performer in 2006/2008 respectively, Cookstown, Ontario.

 Musical Mentorships: